SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Introduction

-Owing to its exceptional capabilities, the diffusion-based generative model has quickly risen as a formidable contender in single voice conversion (SVC).
-This advanced technique adeptly alters one singer's voice to another's, meticulously preserving the song's original content and melody, as investigated in the studies~\cite{diffsvc,zhang2023leveraging,lu2024comosvc}.
+Owing to its notable capabilities, the diffusion-based generative model has quickly risen as a formidable contender in singing voice conversion (SVC).
+This advanced technique effectively alters one singer's voice to another's, meticulously preserving the song's original content and melody, as investigated in the studies~\cite{diffsvc,zhang2023leveraging,lu2024comosvc}.
 When juxtaposed with other generative models, such as Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative} and Variational Auto-Encoders (VAEs)~\cite{kingma2013vae}, diffusion-based models resolve the issue of unsatisfactory audio quality via incrementally introducing noise into the data and iteratively learning to eliminate noise.
-Due to iterative noising and denoising processes in synthesizing high-quality data, comprehending the changes in the diffusion process is difficult.
-Furthermore, grasping the impact of various conditions on the generation process, such as the source voice's content and melody and the target singer's unique timbre in SVC, remains highly challenging.
-Users need to be actively and engagingly involved for a more profound comprehension and learning experience.
-However, the current pedagogical approaches for beginners learning about diffusion-based models are overly dependent on textual explanations and mathematical descriptions.
-Methods involving visualization and exploratory interaction are less common, as evidenced by examples such as ~\cite{karagiannakos2022diffusionmodels} and ~\cite{assemblyai_diffusion_2024}, which do not offer users an immersive understanding of the diffusion process.
-This highlights an urgent demand for comprehensive, interactive, and visually intuitive tools designed for diffusion-based generative models to fill this gap.
+Due to iterative noising and denoising processes in synthesizing high-quality data, comparing the changes in the diffusion process step-by-step is essential to learn about the diffusion model.
+The current pedagogical approaches for beginners\footnote{In the context of this study, ``beginners'' are defined as individuals who have less than one year of experience in both the field of machine learning and the field of music and singing processing.
+This group primarily consists of users who are new to both the technical aspects of machine learning and the specific applications in music and singing processing.
+We expect the beginners' main focus to be on gaining fundamental knowledge about the diffusion model applied in the SVC in this study.} learning about diffusion-based models is overly dependent on textual explanations and mathematical descriptions\footnote{\url{https://theaisummer.com/diffusion-models/}}.
+This traditional learning method is neither intuitive nor efficient, often causing beginners to lose track among complex formulas without the ability to directly view and compare results at each step.
+Moreover, understanding the impact of various conditions—such as the source voice's content, melody, and the target singer's unique timbre—on the generation process is crucial for experts to identify challenging samples for SVC and make informed decisions to enhance SVC performance.
+Currently, comparing the effects of different conditions on SVC results is both time-consuming and cumbersome.
+Researchers must generate and save each feature, such as Mel spectrograms and audio files, and then repeatedly open and compare these across various steps.